 Synopses of solicitations and contracts.

 In all synopses announcing competitive acquisitions, the contracting officer shall indicate that the clause at 1852.215-84, Ombudsman, is applicable.
-This may be accomplished by referencing the clause number and identifying the installation Ombudsman.
+This may be accomplished by referencing the clause number with the associated link.

 The contracting officer shall insert a clause substantially the same as the one at 1852.215-84, Ombudsman, in all solicitations (including draft solicitations) and contracts.
 Use the clause with its Alternate I when a task or delivery order contract is contemplated.